Understanding local needs

 - Where do I start and what are my options (Carers UK, 2019)

 Remember not every carer wants to be a carer and don’t assume [the] family will fill in.Carers’ Breaks Reference Group discussion, February 2019

 Co-production improves outcomes.
 Relevant provision can only be developed when it’s truly shaped by the people who will use it.
-The right relationships and platforms can yield efficient ways of getting people’s views quickly.
-This doesn’t have to be unwieldy (e.g. young adult carers were asked their views and within a couple of days rich and varied ideas and insights were shared via a Facebook group; see also SCIE’s resources on co-production).
+The right relationships and platforms can offer efficient ways of getting people’s views quickly.
+Co-production doesn’t have to be unwieldy.
+For example, in one area young adult carers were asked their views about breaks and within a couple of days rich and varied ideas and insights were shared via their Facebook group.
+See also SCIE’s resources on co-production).

 Tips for good co-production and engagement